Membrane – three possible applications

 by Fabian Hütter

-1.4 trillion eggs are produced annually, according to the Food and Agriculture Organization of the United Nations (FAO).
+1.4 trillion poultry eggs are produced annually, according to the Food and Agriculture Organization of the United Nations (FAO).
 This corresponds to about 1.5 million tons of egg membrane.
-In the industrial context, the egg shells including membrane are used for cement production, but only the calcium carbonate (lime) of the egg shell is utilized.
-The glycoprotein egg membrane stays simply burns away.
-In order to not to lose the valuable membranes, I developed a procedure to separate them from the shells.
+In the industrial context, the egg shells and membranes are used for cement production, but only the calcium carbonate (lime) of the egg shell is utilised.
+The glycoprotein egg membranes simply burn away.
+In order to save the valuable membranes, I developed a procedure to separate them from the shells.
 In the following I illustrate the potential of this material with three possible applications.

 Produktionsprozesse folgen oft geradlinigen Wertschöpfungsketten.
 Es entstehen ungewollte Nebenströme, Nebenprodukte – zumeist Abfallprodukte.
 Wir machten es uns in dem Projekt reuse zur Aufgabe, außergewöhnliche, überraschende, vielleicht skurrile, aber in jedem Fall wertvolle, industrielle Abfallströme ausfindig zu machen, und verwendeten diese als Ausgangspunkt – als Rohstoffe für ein neues Material, ein neues Produkt, ein System, das zirkulär funktioniert statt linear.
 Der Fokus des Projektes lag auf der explorativen und experimentellen Auseinandersetzung mit vielfältigen Materialien und deren Weiterverarbeitung sowie auf der Vernetzung verschiedener Industrien und Prozesse für die Entwicklung nachhaltiger Produkt- und Businesskonzepte.Mit Unterstützung von externen Partnern wurden Konzepte, Materialien, Services und Anwendungsszenarien für Abfallmaterialien entwickelt, die vernetzen und zirkulieren.